our amazing dog Shadow

 Our amazing dog Shadow

 is the non-Doberman lying down on the living room rug.
-A “throw away dog” as my husband refers to him.
-Thrown away when he was a puppy, left to starve and feed on the dead rabbits killed on the roads nearby our house.
-Shadow took the biggest risk of his young life when he chose us out of the many neighbors who had tried to lure him into their homes.
+A “throwaway dog,” as my husband refers to him.
+Dumped as a puppy, Shadow was left to starve and feed on the dead rabbits killed on the roads.
+He took the biggest risk of his young life when he chose us out of the many neighbors who had tried to lure him into their homes.
+He showed up when we were fencing the portion of our yard that we planned to landscape.
+Working on the fence one day, I felt a nose.
+But when I looked at him, he ran.
+And hid under the truck of the man who was helping us with the design.
+The sounds the dog made can only be described as keening.
+Terrified.
+And yet he stayed.

 We don’t know how old he is but when this Doberman came to live here as a 26 pound puppy, Shadow decided that he would protect him-he still does.

-This morning, I watched while our amazing dog Shadow, who always gets fed first, he is alpha, after all, waited until the Doberman got his food.
-I’ve watched this throw away dog do this time after time.
-He will wait until Ally gets his food before he begins to eat.
+This morning, I watched Shadow, who always gets fed first, he is alpha, after all, waiting until the Doberman got his food.
+Time after time, he will wait until Ally gets his food before he eats.

 Can dogs be polite?